The Pink Spiders: Origins of the group (2003–2004)

-The Viper Room and a major-label contract (2005)
+The Viper Room and major-label contract (2005)

-An old friend of Friction, Jason Hollis, lived in Los Angeles and told the group about Dan Catullo, a producer.
-Catullo arranged a private show for the band at West Hollywood's The Viper Room, where they would perform for numerous major labels.
-The group asked their friend, Dave Paulson (frontman of Nashville-based The Privates), to play guitar with them at the show and he accepted.
+The group was introduced to producer Dan Catullo by Jason Hollis, an old friend of Friction who lived in Los Angeles.
+Catullo arranged a private show for the band at West Hollywood's The Viper Room.
+The group asked their friend, Dave Paulson (frontman of Nashville-based The Privates), to play guitar with them at the show, and he accepted.
 The four slept over at a living unit located above Catullo's recording studio.

-Their performance on March 2, 2005 at The Viper Room was a success.
+The performance took place on March 2, 2005.
 "After the set, the curtains closed and Jordan Schur ran onstage.
 He was immediately stopped by security but just barreled through them," said Friction of the experience.
 Ferrari said he opened his arms, exclaiming, "I gotta have this band!!!"
 Schur was the CEO of Geffen Records.